harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/ci-stage-settings.md

 ### Priority Class

-Set the Build stage pod's [`PriorityClass`](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) in case resources run out on the host node.
+Set the Build stage pod's [`PriorityClass`](https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#priorityclass) in case there are resource shortages the host node.
 You can specify a `PriorityClass` from your build infrastructure or use the predefined classes `system-cluster-critical` or `system-node-critical`, which ensure that the stage is always scheduled first.

 If you leave this field blank, the `PriorityClass` is set to the `globalDefault`, if your infrastructure has one defined, or `0`, which is the lowest priority.